masc-ucsc/docs/docs/pyrope/03-bundle.md

 Parenthesis marks the beginning and the end of a tuple.
 Those parentheses can be avoided for an unnamed tuple in some cases:

-* When doing a simple function call after an assignment or at the beginning of a line.
+* When doing a simple function call at the beginning of a line.
 * When used inside a selector `[...]`.
 * When used after an `in` operator followed by a `{` like in a `for` and `match` statements.
 * For the inputs in a match statement.